oceanypt/coldqa-tta/README.md

 pip install --user .
 pip install torch==1.7.1+cu110 torchvision==0.8.2+cu110 torchaudio===0.7.2 -f https://download.pytorch.org/whl/torch_stable.html
 ```
+(To be notated, the results in our paper were obtained by training on the GPU of NVIDIA A100.)

 ### Download the data

 To this end, follow these steps:

 1. create a `download` folder with `mkdir -p download` in the root of this project,
-2. download the datasets from [here](https://huggingface.co/datasets/oceanpty/ColdQA), unzip them, and put the unzipped files under `download` folder.
+2. download the datasets from [here](https://huggingface.co/datasets/oceanpty/ColdQA), unzip them, and put the unzipped files under the `download` folder.

-### Obtain Base Model
+### Obtain the Base Model

-To evaluate the model generalization on COLDQA, we firstly need to train a source model with the source training data.
+To evaluate the model generalization on ColdQA, we firstly need to train a source model with the source training data.

 In the paper, we adapt the xlm-roberta-base/large, xlm-roberta-base/large with xTune as our base model.
 You can train the former two from [here](https://github.com/google-research/xtreme) and the latter two from [here](https://github.com/bozheng-hit/xTune).

-For better reproduction, we directly provide the model trained on source dataset for download:
+For better reproduction, we directly provide the model trained on the source dataset for download:
 * [xlm-roberta-base](https://huggingface.co/oceanpty/xlmr-base-squad),
 * [xlm-roberta-large](https://huggingface.co/oceanpty/xlmr-large-squad),
 * [xlm-roberta-base (xTune)](https://huggingface.co/dyyyyyyyy/xTune_squad_XLM-RoBERTa-base),
 * [xlm-roberta-large (xTune)](https://huggingface.co/dyyyyyyyy/xTune_squad_XLM-RoBERTa-large).

-### Run TTA Method
+### Run TTA Methods

 You may run by the following command:

 ```bash
 bash scripts/run_[TASK].sh [MODEL] [DATA] [GPU] [MODEL_PATH] [SEED] [METHOD]
 ```
-The predictions is output to the `MODEL_PATH` directory.
+The predictions will be saved to the `MODEL_PATH` directory.

 Arguments for the evaluation script are as follows: